Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 This `webAppContext` bean controls the actual web context that corresponds to the web application instance being deployed.
 Its context path is controlled by the `context` bean, represented by the `SharedContextFactory` class.

-The `SharedContextFactory` controls the web application context path that the web application instance will be deployed under.
-If the `unique` flag is set to `true`, it will use the `context` path passed, append the `separator`, and then append the web application instance number (the cluster info running number).
-If the `unique` flag is set to `false`, it will simply use the `context` passed.
+The `SharedContextFactory` controls the web application context path under which the web application instance is deployed.
+If the `unique` flag is set to `true`, it uses the `context` path passed, appends the `separator`, and then appends the web application instance number (the cluster info running number).
+If the `unique` flag is set to `false`, it uses the `context` passed.

-The `context` itself passed to the `SharedContextFactory`, is the property `web.context`, which defaults to `clusterInfo.name`.
-(The `clusterInfo.name` is the name of the processing unit, which defaults to the WAR file name, but which can be overridden using the override-name feature).
+The `context` passes to the `SharedContextFactory`, is the property `web.context`, which defaults to `clusterInfo.name` (the `clusterInfo.name` is the name of the Processing Unit and by default uses the WAR file name, but it can be overridden using the `override-name` feature).

 # Load Balancing

-In this section, we will show how the plain mode can be configured with Apache and `mod_proxy` load balancer (more information here {{%exurl "Jetty" "http://docs.codehaus.org/display/JETTY/Configuring+mod_proxy"%}}).
-The plain deployment mode will be used in the example.
-First, after installing Apache 2.2, the `mod_proxy`, `mod_proxy_balancer`, and `mod_proxy_http` (at least) modules need to be enabled.
+This section explains how to configure plain mode with Apache and `mod_proxy` load balancer (for more information, read about {{%exurl "Jetty" "http://docs.codehaus.org/display/JETTY/Configuring+mod_proxy"%}}).
+Plain mode is used in the example.
+The first step after installing Apache 2.2 is to enable the `mod_proxy`, `mod_proxy_balancer`, and `mod_proxy_http` (at least) modules.

-The second step (as per the link to jetty documentation) is to set the workerName property of the session id manager.
-The jetty integration automatically sets the workerName (if it is not set explicitly) to be the clusterInfo name and the clusterInfo running number.
-In case one wishes to override it, it can be done by configuring the `jetty-web.xml`.
-The following is how the `jetty-web.xml` workerName gets set automatically (if it was configured explicitly):
+The second step (as per the link to Jetty documentation) is to set the `workerName` property of the session ID manager.
+The Jetty integration automatically sets the `workerName` (if it is not set explicitly) as the `clusterInfo` name and the `clusterInfo` running number.
+You can override this by configuring the `jetty-web.xml`.
+The following examples shows how the `jetty-web.xml` workerName gets set automatically (if it was configured explicitly):

 ```xml